grame-cncm/faustwebsite/src/doc/tutorials/src/teensy.md

 Create a new project in the Arduino/Teensyduino software (e.g., call it `faustSawtooth`) and place `FaustSawtooth.cpp` and `FaustSawtooth.h` in the same folder (whose name should probably be `/faustSawtooth`) than `faustSawtooth.ino`.

-Replace the content of the Arduino program by the following:
+Replace the content of the Arduino program with the following:

 ```
 #include <Audio.h>